• Skip to primary navigation

 You can go with a dry brine (salt based rub) or wet brine.
 We prefer the wet brine with bourbon for that added flavor.
 You can check out our article for more information on a basic turkey brine recipe.

-2. Place the turkey in the refrigerator for up to 36 hours.
+- Place the turkey in the refrigerator for 24 hours.
 If using brine bags carefully seal them and store in a cooler with ice (this saves room in the fridge with all the other food you will likely be preparing for the holiday meal).

 Preparation For Smoked Turkey

-Once you’ve brined the turkey you need to prepare for smoking.
+Once you’ve thawed and brined the turkey you need to prepare for smoking.

-2. At this point add turkey seasoning liberally and include the cavity of the turkey.
+- SEASON TURKEY AND DEHYDRATE: Season the turkey using our turkey seasoning liberally, including the cavity of the turkey.
 Leave the dried and salted/seasoned bird uncovered in the refrigerator for four hours.
 This will flavor the turkey and help minimize rubbery skin when smoking.

-3. After four hours, remove from the fridge and stuff the cavity with some fresh citrus (a combination of lemons and oranges), onions, garlic, and lots of fresh herbs.
+- STUFF CAVITY: Remove from the fridge and stuff the cavity with some fresh citrus (a combination of lemons and oranges), onions, garlic, and fresh herbs.
 This is going to help the cavity of the bird stay juicy and tender.
 As the stuffing heats up, the aromatics and liquid are forced out and into the bird from the inside out.

-4. Slightly lift the skin and add an herbed compound butter.
-The herbed butter is room temperature butter with seasonings added for a compound butter.
+- ADD COMPOUND BUTTER: Slightly lift the skin and add an herbed compound butter.
 See recipe card for the butter ingredients.

-5. Tie the legs and wings close to the body of the turkey with kitchen twine so it cooks evenly.
+- TIE WINGS AND LEGS: Tie the legs and wings close to the body of the turkey with kitchen twine so it cooks evenly.
 If they are flapping around, they will overcook.
-You can also tuck the wings under the breast.
+You can also tuck the wings under the breast

 If you have a gas grill you can follow our guide on how to smoke on a gas grill using wood chips and a smoker box.